uptonking/note4yaoo/note-react-rfc-useMutableSource.md

   - If anything, I feel like we're learning that react should have more things built-in (not necessarily "in core" but within packages owned and maintained by the core team).
   - Having things spread out majority limits what we can do and how quickly we can do it.

-- Do DOM nodes and window. methods (eg rAF, setTimeout, etc), fall into the category of mutable external sources?
+- Do DOM nodes and `window.methods` (eg rAF, setTimeout, etc), fall into the category of mutable external sources?
-  - Window methods like the ones you mentioned?
-No. DOM nodes are definitely mutable but this probably wouldn't be used for them.
+  - window methods like the ones you mentioned?
+No.
+  - DOM nodes are definitely mutable but this probably wouldn't be used for them.
-  - window.location is a mutable source though.
+  - `window.location` is a mutable source though.

-- useRef has constraints.
-Essentially (with the exception of lazy initialization) you should only mutate refs during the "commit phase" (within useEffect or useLayoutEffect).
-- Refs are like instance fields on class components.
-They let you e.g. compare next and prev props-
+- there's no mechanism for tracking selector equality between components.
+  - Selectors will be run (and snapshots stored) per component+hook.